-CDJFSs also administer a uniform adult protective services (APS) program for older adults who require protective from abuse, neglect, or exploitation.
-CCAO supports increasing the state contribution to APS by \$1.5 million in each fiscal year to cover at least one full time APS caseworker per county (\$65,000/county).
+CCAO supports the \$1.49 million increase in the state allocation to adult protective services (APS) and thanks the House for its investment in this critical area.
+CDJFSs administer a uniform APS program for older adults who require protection from abuse, neglect, or exploitation.
+It is estimated that this funding will cover at least one full time APS caseworker per county (\$65,000/county).

 HB 110 retains FY21 levels of funding for family and children first councils (FCFCs).
 These councils work to reduce duplication of services and to help families navigate health, social, and human services.
 Additionally, the councils have been integral in distributing multi-system youth custody relinquishment funding across the counties.
 In order to perform these functions, regardless of size, each county was allocated \$20,000.
 This amount was decreased in FY10 to \$15,750 per county.
-The councils serve a crucial role in administratively coordinating services for children in our counties.
-CCAO supports an increase in the annual allocation to councils to bring FCFCs to \$30,000 per county.
+The councils serve a crucial role in administratively coordinating services for children in our counties and will continue in that role as even more transformation happens in this area with the implementation of the Family First and OhioRISE.
+CCAO requests an increase in the annual allocation to councils to bring FCFCs to \$30,000 per county.
 The bill also allows the continuation of family and children first flexible spending pools, which will provide flexibility for our counties.